-Alien Nation - 1988 - Do you remember this gem?
+Alien Nation – 1988 – A world of enslaved aliens

 When Alien Nation originally came out on VHS I rented it.
 Yes, in those days you actually rented movies.
 It wasn’t until later that you actually started buying them.
 At least that’s true for Sweden.
 I remember that I was fond of the story and that the Aliens seems to be more human than humans at times.
 It didn’t even occur to me that the aliens was a metaphor for the racism that’s already present on this earth.
 We shouldn’t need aliens to point out that all mankind aren’t treated the same.
 But just as the communists were portrayed as aliens in the classic 50’s sci-fi’s they can be used for other purposes of course.
 And here’s tha Aliens are black och chinese people.
 Or both!